thelfer/mfem-mgis/docs/source/developer_guide/contributing_guide.rst

 Using the issue tracker
 -----------------------

-The issue tracker is the preferred channel for bug reports, features requests and submitting pull requests, but please respect the following restrictions:
+The issue tracker is the preferred channel for bug reports, feature requests and submitting pull requests, but please respect the following restrictions:

-    Please do not use the issue tracker for personal support requests (contact directly the authors ``tfel-contact@cea.fr``
+    Please do not use the issue tracker for personal support requests (contact the authors directly at ``tfel-contact@cea.fr``).

 Bug reports
 -----------